What is EMR - Electromagnetic Radiation

 Our bodies are bio-electromagnetic beings.
 And the earth carries its own unique electromagnetic field.
 From the beginning of time, all of life on earth has evolved to exist within a natural electromagnetic environment.
 It was only during the comparatively recent 20th century that man created electricity, thereby introducing an artificial electromagnetic field into our otherwise natural environment.
-And from the warm glow illuminated from the very first lightbulb, this unexpected by-product of modern electricity kicked off a rapid expansion of man-made electromagnetic fields never-before seen in the history of the earth.
+And from the warm glow illuminated from the very first light bulb, this unexpected by-product of modern electricity kicked off a rapid expansion of man-made electromagnetic fields (EMR - Electromagnetic Radiation) never-before seen in the history of the earth.

 Take a moment to familiarize yourself with the basic science of electromagnetic fields (EMFs).
-Your knowledge will help you take precaution with EMFs at home, at work, and in public; employ protective measures with your personal wireless and electrical devices; and learn what you need to safeguard your living environment.
+Your knowledge will help you take precaution with EMFs at home, at work, and in public; employ protective measures with your personal wireless and electrical devices; and learn what you need to safeguard your living environment from EMR - Electromagnetic Radiation.